 How Much Milk Should Baby Drink: All You Need To Know

-An extremely common question, mums can’t understand why the breastfed baby milk intake seems to be less when compared to formula-fed babies.
+An extremely common question is that mums can’t understand why breastfed babies’ milk intake seems less when compared to formula-fed babies.
 This leaves mums worrying if they are doing something wrong.

 Average feeding pattern

-If you’re wondering how much milk should a baby drink, you might be surprised by the answer.
-Breastfed babies’ milk intake doesn’t actually increase drastically in their first six months of life.
+You might be surprised by the answer if you wonder how much milk a baby should drink.
+Breastfed babies’ milk intake doesn’t increase drastically in their first six months.

-On average, a baby’s milk intake will be about 25 ounces or 750 ml in 24 hours.
-As their growth slows, babies continue growing and gaining weight without a real increment in their milk consumption
+A baby’s milk intake will be about 25 ounces or 750 ml in 24 hours.
+As their growth slows, babies continue growing and gaining weight without a real increment in their milk consumption.

 Breastfeeding mums or mums bottle-feeding your children breast milk, don’t worry just yet.
-Be rest assured that you aren’t doing anything wrong.
+Be rest assured that you are not doing anything wrong.
 Drinking more milk is not necessarily better or ideal.

-It’s typical for formula-fed babies to consume more milk than babies who are on breast milk.
-A study done on 16,755 babies, in Belarus, compared the milk intake of formula-fed and breastfed babies.
+It’s typical for formula-fed babies to consume more milk than those with breast milk.
+A study done on 16,755 babies in Belarus compared the milk intake of formula-fed and breastfed babies.

 The study found that formula-fed babies consumed 49 per cent more milk at one month of age, 57 per cent more at three months and 71 per cent more at five months.

-Another study done in Australia shows that breastfed babies between one and six months consistently drink about three ounces of milk at each feeding.
-Younger babies of course take in even less milk.
+Another study in Australia shows that breastfed babies between one and six months consistently drink about three ounces of milk at each feeding.
+Younger babies, of course, take in even less milk.

 Why Do Formula-fed Babies Drink More Than Breastfed Babies?